 |

 Welcome to my site!
 My name is Tory and I'm a formerly flabulous, currently fabulous runner, wife, "teechur", daughter, coach, mentor, mentee, and friend.
 My claim to fame?
-I have lost and maintained a loss of over 100 pounds for five years.
+I have lost and maintained a loss of over 100 pounds for almost ten years.
 So how did I do it?
 Magic pills?
 Ab Lounge?
 Sleep away the weight?
 Experimental Government Project?
 Nope, I did it the old fashioned way.
 I started eating a healthy diet using Weight Watchers online to manage my food.
 Then, just for kicks, this card-carrying member of National Couch Potatoes Anonymous actually started exercise.
 Yup, the old "eat right and exercise" game.
 And you know what?
 It worked!
 Who knew?
 Apparently a lot of people.
 Even I knew.
 But knowing a thing and doing a thing are two entirely different things, as anyone who has ever tried to lose weight can attest to.
 So why was it different this time?
 Well, I think it was a few things.
 First of all, I had an experience that opened my eyes to how my feelings about my weight was coloring my feelings about who I was.
 I'll share, not to trash my mother, but because it's truly what happened.
 I was visiting my mother in December of 2000.
 She was showing me her scrapbooks.
 She did digital scrapbooking on the computer so she was able to alter images.
 I noticed that the few pictures she had of me looked "off" somehow.
 Then I put my finger on it...she had digitally modified every picture to make me look thinner or placed a piece of clip art in front of my body to hide my fat.
 Wow.
 I mean isn't your mom supposed to love you for WHO you are not WHAT you look like?
 I've always known my weight was an issue for her, but I guess I didn't realize how much of an issue it was.
 I was extremely hurt.
 So I went home and said nothing.
 I did write her an email and in it I said "I am a fat woman.
 I will probably always BE a fat woman.
 Anyone who cannot accept me exactly the way I am, is not someone I need in my life."
 She didn't get it.
 She never does.
 But you know what I realized?
 I was asking HER to do something I wasn't willing to do.
 I had an epiphany right there...I did not love me the way I am.
 "So then you joined Weight Watchers, right?"
 Not even close.
 I didn't join Weight Watchers for another year.
 Instead I took a year (the timeframe is coincidental) to learn to love myself.
 I read books on self esteem, I bought a full length mirror and made myself look at my body every day (I had only my bathroom mirror, so to see my full body was an awakening).
 I stopped ALL negative self talk and turned it around.
 So if I started my normal mantra of "You look like crap, you fat pig" I would 'yell' "STOP!" (in my head...lest someone believe me to be insane) and I'd turn it around.
 At first it felt like a lie, but my theory was that my negative self talk I'd been indulging in all my life had made me believe I was not worthy of love...so maybe my positive self talk could make me believe I was.
 Long story short...it worked.
 I recognized that my packaging did not represent my value.
 If I take a 10 karat diamond and put it into the toe of a dirty old sock, does the diamond lose value?
 Of course not!
 So why do we define our value and the value of others by external factors!?
 It's craziness, I tell you!
 So there I was, happily living in a body that weighed about 230-240 pounds.
 One day I was sitting in the mall when a skinny little teenager flitted by and my old thoughts crept in, "Wow, I'd do anything to be that skinny." ...and out of nowhere this new voice said, "Yeah, anything but eat right and exercise."
 Whoa!
 Where did THAT come from!
 "I love myself the way I am!
 I don't NEED to eat right and exercise!"
 "Yeah, well if you love yourself the way you are, why do you treat your body like a garbage disposal?"
 "Shut up.
 You don't know anything about me, freaky inner voice living in my head.
 Here, have a cookie."
 The cookie didn't placate the voice and it continued to haunt me over the next few weeks.
 "If you had a daughter, wouldn't you feed her healthy food?
 Wouldn't you encourage her to get outside and exercise?
 Why don't you love yourself enough to treat your body with as much care as you would a child?"
 "Well I don't have a daughter, and I love myself the way I am.
 I don't need to be skinny."
 "It's not about skinny.
 It's about health.
 Think about your feet for a minute."
 "Yeah?"
 "How do they feel right now?
 You've been shopping for about an hour.
 How does your back feel?"
 "Well, they hurt and my back hurts, but if I just sit for awhile..."
 "At the age of 37 should your feet hurt from an hour of walking?"
 "Shut up and have a cookie."
 "Speaking of cookies...how does your tummy feel?"
 "I have had heartburn for years.
 Shut up."
 "Did you know that most normal people don't suffer from constant heartburn?"
 "I said leave me alone!"
 The more the voice bugged me the more I found myself realizing that the voice was right.
 My fat did not define me as a person of little value, but my actions did not speak to my feelings.
 I was not treating my body with respect.
 I was not giving it the love it needed to remain happy and healthy for a long time.
 I started to watch what I eat a little, and was already noticing that my clothes were getting looser.
 I realized that this was the time.
 My mind was in the right place.
 I was not wanting to lose weight to "look better" but to be the healthiest me I could be.
-So I started researching weightloss options.
+So I started researching weight loss options.
 I knew "I'll just watch what I eat" didn't work in the past for very long, so I'd need some tools.
 Roy agreed that it was time for him to lose some weight too.
-On February 2, 2002 I joined Weight Watchers online and over the course of the year I went from 222 (my first official weigh in) to 130, meeting goal on December 16, 2002.
-I continued to lose another 10 pound in January and have remained at or below 120 since January 2003.
+On February 2, 2002 I joined Weight Watchers online and over the course of the year I went from 222 (my first official weigh in, although I weighed probably 235-240 the summer before) to 130, meeting goal on December 16, 2002.
+I continued to lose another 10 pounds in January and have remained around 120-125 since January 2003.

 To the right is my success story picture from the